ThePythonArchitect/Secret-Santa/README.md

 What I learned from writing this:

+    • How to send out texts from Python code for free

     • How to utilize email-to-text technology from major phone carriers

     • How to forge an email correctly via code so that it isn't marked as spam by email servers